The Vincent Square Eating Disorder Service is staffed by a multidisciplinary team of over 100 specialist staff including:

 She has a PhD in genetic epidemiology and published over 40 peer-reviewed publications in mood and eating disorders.
 Before joining Vincent Square, Dr Kan worked as a Consultant Psychiatrist in general adult psychiatry at North London.

-Claire is Clinical Nurse Manager for the assessment, intensive community treatment and liaison teams within the adult outpatient service, as well as the nursing team within the Children and Young People Service.
-She has an extensive background in eating disorders having worked at Vincent Square Eating Disorder Service for over 10 years in a variety of roles.
+Claire is Service Manager for the Adult Therapy and Community Teams, STRIDES (Primary Care) Team, and The Children and Young People (CYP) Community Team.
+She qualified as a mental health nurse in Ireland 15 years ago, before making the move to London.
+And she has an extensive background in eating disorders having worked at Vincent Square Eating Disorder Service for over 13 years in a variety of clinical, leadership and management roles.

 Maria Giulia is a Consultant Child and Adolescent Psychiatrist at the CAMHS Community Eating disorder Service.